rootwork/bash-scripts/README.md

 - [stripvid.sh](videos/stripvid.sh): Strip metadata from a video.
 - [trimvid.sh](videos/trimvid.sh): Trim MP4 videos with a starting timecode and a duration or stop timecode.
+- [vidcap.sh](videos/vidcap.sh): Create screencaps of a video, that is, individual images from different time codes of the video.
+(Not to be confused with video captioning.)

 ### Boilerplate code